 Cheapest price in the past six months: £649*

-Find out more in our full Samsung Galaxy Z Flip7 FE review.
+Find out if the processor will still help you zip through everyday tasks in our full Samsung Galaxy Z Flip7 FE review.

 Samsung watch deals